 Why Is Olive Leaf so Good for Us?

 Scientists have identified a apecific molecule that gives olive oil with its variety of health and life-extending benefits.
-The molecule is called oleuropein and it is a polyphenol that may help reduce bad cholesterol, lower blood pressure, help prevent cancer, guard against oxidative damage, and help protect gainst cognitive decline.
+The molecule is called oleuropein and it is a polyphenol that may help reduce bad cholesterol, lower blood pressure, help prevent cancer, guard against oxidative damage, and help protect against cognitive decline.

 Oleuropein was discovered in the early 1900s and has been attracting attention ever since.
 Oleuropin is classified as an iridoid with antibacterial, antifungal, and antiviral properties, making it useful in the fight against internal infections.
 The compound stimulates the body to produce thermogenin, a substance that speeds fat burning.